-One metric to evaluate whether incomes are enough to afford a home is to compare household income to the value of the home.
+One metric to evaluate if incomes are enough to afford a home is household income compared to the value of the home.
 In most instances, an affordable, self-sustaining housing market has a value to income ratio between 2.5 to 3.0.
-Ratios above 3.0 present significant affordability issues, while ratios below 2.0 are significantly undervalued relative to income.
+Ratios above 3.0 present significant affordability issues, while ratios below 2.0 shows housing that is significantly undervalued relative to income.
 Undervaluation can be just as challenging as an unaffordable market.